Skip to content Skip to sidebar Skip to footer

 Frankenstein's Monster

 Frankenstein’s Monster is a fictional character from Mary Shelley’s 1818 novel “Frankenstein; or, The Modern Prometheus.”
-The creature is often mistakenly referred to as “Frankenstein,” which is actually the name of its creator, Victor Frankenstein.
+The creature is often mistakenly called “Frankenstein,” which is actually the name of its creator, Victor Frankenstein.

 Key Aspects of Frankenstein’s Monster: